 To fill the gap, more business leaders are turning to long-term outsourced executive support through managed remote executive assistant (virtual assistant) services.

-Even those managing admin services at Fortune 500 are seeing the benefits.
+Even those managing admin services at Fortune 500 companies are seeing the benefits.
 Five major trends largely drive this shift, and this guide will walk you through them!

 If your executives are bogged down in day-to-day tasks and need more time for strategic business-building work, this guide can help you discover whether a managed virtual assistant service might be the right solution to provide long-term administrative support.